 NOTE: Many CDC publications are available to download, view online, or order at no cost.

-If you are a healthcare provider with an urgent inquiry, or a member of the general public with an urgent information need, please call instead of sending through the form.
+If you are a healthcare provider with an urgent inquiry, or a member of the general public with an urgent information need, please call 800-CDC-INFO (800-232-4636) for timely assistance.

-- You can also visit the CDC website for answers to questions on several other health topics.
+You can also visit the CDC website for answers to questions on other health topics.

 CDC does not see patients, diagnose illness, provide treatment, prescribe medication, or refer to specialists.
 For emergencies, see your healthcare provider or go to an emergency room.
 If you are a healthcare provider, contact your state epidemiologist or local health department.